Anthropic’s Interview Process & Questions

 - Second coding (role-specific)(1 hour).
 For more detail about the kinds of questions to expect, see the Coding section below.

-- Company Values (1 hour).
+- Company values (1 hour).
 For more info about what questions to expect, see the Company Values section below.

 Types of Interview Questions to Expect at Anthropic